Alex-Schlee1/Cocktail-Prediction/README.md

 * Goal: Build a Logistic Regression Model to predict Cocktails based on selected ingredients
 * Scraped cocktail information from [www.bbcgoodfood.com](https://www.bbcgoodfood.com/)
 * Dataset was scraped using Python and BeautifulSoup
-* Saved results in a csv file and manipulated and worked with the data using the pandas package
+* Saved results in a csv file and opened with Python's pandas package
-* Visualization of data using seaborn and matplotlib packages

 ### Code and Resources
 * Python Version: 3.7
 * Environment: Jupyter Notebook
-* Packages: Beautiful Soup, Matplotlib, Seaborn, Numpy, Pandas
+* Packages: Beautiful Soup, Matplotlib, Pandas
 <br/>
 <br/>